Shaimaalmukhaylid/fill-in-the-blanks/README.md

-# fill-in-the-blanks

-# correct answer for each level
+ correct answer for each level RightAnswer1=["fly","boat","run","is"] RightAnswer2=["office","choose","codes","casual"] RightAnswer3=["cold","temperatures","low","horse"]
-RightAnswer1=["fly","boat","run","is"]
-RightAnswer2=["office","choose","codes","casual"]
-RightAnswer3=["cold","temperatures","low","horse"]

-# there are 4 blanks on each level
+ there are 4 blanks on each level blanks=["___1___","___2___","___3___","___4___"]
-blanks=["___1___","___2___","___3___","___4___"]

-# 3 levels and each level contains 4 blanks to fill in .
-easy ='''We can't ___1___ like birds so we invented the plane.
+ 3 levels and each level contains 4 blanks to fill in . easy ='''We can't ___1___ like birds so we invented the plane.
         We can't swim like fish so we invented the ___2___.
         We can't ___3___ like cheetahs so we invented the car.